-The Sustainable Agriculture programmes administered through Older People’s Associations (OPA) empower local farmers using low-cost, environmentally-friendly and organic farming practices.
-Around 80% of the population in Cambodia make a living from small-scaled, manual agricultural practices.HelpAge’s target area, northwest Cambodia, has fertile land and climate conditions to produce rice, vegetables and tropical fruits.
+The Sustainable Agriculture program administered through HAC and Older People’s Associations (OPA) aims to empower local farmers and develop low-cost, environmentally-friendly and organic farming practices.
+Around 80% of the population in Cambodia make a living from small-scaled, manual agricultural practices.
+HAC’s target area, northwest Cambodia, has fertile land and climate conditions to produce rice, vegetables and tropical fruits.

 Rice and Seeds

 Hand tractors assist farmers to produce more profitable and greater crop harvests to secure their income.
-The hand tractor rental fee covers the costs of other OPA programmes that improve the lives of vulnerable and poor older community members.
+The hand tractor rental fee covers the costs of other OPA programs that improve the lives of vulnerable and poor older community members.